Flexible study options

-Many Deakin courses provide the option to access some of your lectures online or use interactive online study methods.
+Many Deakin courses provide the option to access some of your classes online using interactive online study methods.

-This helps you fit your studies around your life, gives flexibility to on-campus students and creates opportunities to learn in a new way.
+This helps you fit your studies around your life, gives flexibility to campus based students and creates opportunities to learn in a new way.

-This option is particularly useful if you are juggling study with work, family or other commitments.
+This option is particularly useful if you are juggling study with work, family or other commitment.

-Many of our courses are available in off-campus study mode, giving you a broad range of undergraduate and postgraduate courses to choose from.
+Many of our courses are available online, giving you a broad range of undergraduate and postgraduate courses to choose from.
 For more details find a course or refer to the off-campus course guide.

-Note Not all courses or units are available through off-campus study.
+Note Not all courses or units are available through online mode.
 Check course details for more information.

-These groups give you the opportunity to discuss any aspect of your unit with your tutor and to make contact with other students.
-The tutorials are usually held in Geelong, Melbourne and Warrnambool.
+- online seminar groups, which give you the opportunity to discuss unit requirements with your tutor and make contact with other students

 Full or part-time study